sendgrid/docs/content/docs/for-developers/sending-email/getting-started-email-activity-api.md

 ## 	Keywords and Operator reference

 There are several operators and keywords that you can use to build [Compound queries](#creating-compound-queries).
 Use these operators between query statements.
-If the character used as the delimiter if it is found within the string.
+If the character used as the delimiter is found within the string.
 The escape character is `\`, which must be escaped with a preceding `\`.
 All queries need to be URL encoded.

 *This is a full list of accepted operators and keywords:*